SamuilNikolov/bandwidth-buddy/AI_INTEGRATION_EXPLANATION.md

 1. System prompt (instructions on how to respond)
 2. User message (the packet data + context)

-**Why this is necessary:** Since each evaluation is a new chat, the system prompt must be included every time to tell the AI how to format its response.
+**Why this is necessary:** Since each evaluation is a new chat, the system prompt must be included every time to instruct the model on response format.

 ---

 ## 5. Design Options: Separate Chats Per Evaluation

-### Current Design: Stateless (What You Have Now)
+### Current Design: Stateless

 **Pros:**
 - ✅ Simple - no state management